drunot/SystemC-CMake-Demo/README.md

 ## Run test project

-- Build as normal with CMake
+- Clone repo and build as normal with CMake.
 - Expected output:

 ```